bitshares/bitshares.github.io-old/_posts/en/2015-06-08-announcing-bitshares-2.0.md

 - Conflation of consensus protocol and project funding results in mismatched incentives and voter apathy.
 - Lack of flexibility of system parameters results in an inability to adapt to changing market conditions.
 - Shortcomings and caveats in internal market rules and incentives results in low liquidity and adoption.
-- Many software bugs (some involving loss of funds) result in loss of faith by stakeholders.
-- A poor testing framework made it difficult to specify tests and detect regressions.
-- Lack of public development roadmap results in confusion and uncertainty for stakeholders.
-- Lack of sufficient documentation prevents integration of third-party services.

 ## How will BitShares 2.0 solve the problems with BitShares today?